Home Security Systems Guide

 A home security system isn’t something you buy without researching beforehand, as there is so much to consider.
 And recently, companies like Cove have disrupted the market, resulting in affordable pricing, easy DIY installation, and plenty of smart home automation features.
 Another recent development we’d like to call out is the innovation in home security.
 These days, even smart thermostat brands like ecobee and security camera brands like Arlo are incorporating whole-home security systems into their product lines.

-With so many options, it may feel impossible to pick the right system (a phenomenon called “overchoice”.1) But don’t worry, we’ve tested dozens of different systems, and we’re here to give you the scoop on what to look for when shopping for a home security system.
+With so many options, it may feel impossible to pick the right system (a phenomenon called “overchoice”.1) Don’t worry, we’ve tested dozens of different systems, and we’re here to give you the scoop on what to look for when shopping for a home security system.

 Security System Finder